 |Active Goal:||The goal is still in progress, some milestones may have been achieved|

 |Goal Not Met:||Timeframe for Goal has been met; however, some or all milestones and success measures have not been met|

 |Goal Deferred:||For timing or business reasons, this goal has been deferred|

-Although Integrated Talent Management is quickly becoming a necessary part of any solid business strategy, it is important to pay special attention to something as seemingly small as appraisal form ratings scales.
-After all, they are the smaller gears keep the whole system running properly.
+Although Integrated Talent Management is quickly becoming a necessary part of any solid business strategy, it is important to pay special attention to something as seemingly small as appraisal rating scales.
+After all, they are the smaller gears that keep the whole system running properly.
 From a best practice perspective, there is really no room for rating scales that don’t offer accurate results – not when so much depends on them.

 Article by CRGroup’s John Smith.